SGBK20010U Forensic Geobiology

 - Exam registration requirements

-Obligatory events: group work presentations both fridays
+Obligatory events: group work presentations both fridays and ethical exercise

 - All aids allowed